openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 #### Cluster DNS Operator

 Cluster DNS Operator will deploy CoreDNS with the `ocp_dnsnameresolver` plugin enabled by adding it to the corefile.
-For the EgressFirewall rules to apply consistently, even for DNS names that are resolved by custom upstreams, it will be added to all server blocks in the corefile.
+For the EgressFirewall rules to apply consistently, even for DNS names that are resolved by custom upstream nameservers, it will be added to all server blocks in the corefile.
 As the plugin will watch and update the `DNSNameResolver` CRs in the `network.openshift.io` api-group, proper RBAC permissions will be needed to be added to the `ClusterRole` for CoreDNS.

 The new `DNSNameResolver` controller will be added to the Cluster DNS Operator.
 The controller will watch the `DNSNameResolver` CRs, and will send DNS lookup requests for the `spec.name` field.
-It will also re-resolve the `status.resolvedNames[*].dnsName` fields based on the corresponding next lookup time(TTL + last lookup time).
+It will also re-resolve the `status.resolvedNames[*].dnsName` fields based on the corresponding next lookup time (TTL + last lookup time).

 For wildcard DNS names, the controller will query for the DNS names that get added to the `.status` of the corresponding `DNSNameResolver` CR, including the wildcard DNS name, even if it doesn't get added to the `.status`.

+The controller will also remove the IP addresses whose validity has expired from the `.status` field.
+However, the removal will happen after a grace period of 1 second post the validity expiration.

 #### CoreDNS